-Cook’s expertise was operations and logistics.
+Cook’s expertise centered on operations and logistics.
 He loved nothing more than whittling down on-hand inventory.
 “You kind of want to manage it like you’re in the dairy business,” he once said.
 “If it gets past its freshness date, you have a problem.”

 Within months of joining of Apple, Cook slashed Apple’s on-hand inventory from $400 million the previous December to just $78 million.
 He could be brutal with suppliers and people working under him.
-But he was respected and well-liked for his rational approach to problems.
+But he earned respect and became well-liked for his rational approach to problems.

 With his October 14, 2005, promotion to COO, Cook became responsible for all of Apple’s worldwide sales and operations.
 He also led the company’s Macintosh division and worked with Jobs and other Cupertino execs “to lead Apple’s overall business.”

 Tim Cook: A different kind of Apple exec

 At this point, Cook’s future leadership of Apple wasn’t guaranteed.
-However, he was on a very short list of people likely to be considered.
+However, his name obviously appeared on a very short list of people up for consideration.
 His promotion to COO certainly didn’t surprise anyone, though.
 He had worked closely with Jobs for years.

 What was interesting about Cook was how much he differed from many others in Apple’s upper echelons.
-He was understated compared to Jobs and the likes of Scott Forstall, a senior vice president who dressed like the Apple CEO and even drove the same model silver Mercedes-Benz SL55 AMG as his boss.
+He was understated compared to Jobs and the likes of Scott Forstall, a senior vice president who dressed like the Apple CEO.
+(Forstall even drove the same model silver Mercedes-Benz SL55 AMG as his boss.)

 But Cook was like Jobs where it mattered.
-He was a hard-nosed negotiator, tireless in his dedication to Apple and obsessive about achieving feats most other companies viewed as impossible.
+A hard-nosed negotiator, he proved tireless in his dedication to Apple — and obsessive about achieving feats most other companies viewed as impossible.

 It certainly paid off.